ElinaBoman/the-muscle-factory/README.md

 ## Testing
 ### Code Validation
 #### HTML
 All html code has gone trough Nu Html Checker.
 There were few errors.
 The errors comes from Djangos framework code.
 The errors has been documented and can be found inside registration.html and edit_item.html.
+Note that event_detail link is not provided, this is because the link will throw error because of changing event posts.
+The code has been validated without any event added.
 <details>
 <summary>home.html</summary>
 https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fthe-muscle-factory-9f171161969d.herokuapp.com%2F